nalapalu/SQL_Projects/GoogleSQL-BigQuery-Project-Exploring-Olist-E-Commerce-data/readme.md

 ## Overview

 In this project, I explored the capabilities of BigQuery using GoogleSQL on the Olist E-Commerce dataset.
-This project was done as part of the [GoogleSQL BigQuery Project Exploring Olist E-Commerce data course](https://www.datacamp.com/completed/statement-of-accomplishment/course/ac778ba342740d77a66b5f82f01358ee04d2a05f) on DataCamp.
+This project was done as part of the [Introduction to BigQuery course](https://www.datacamp.com/completed/statement-of-accomplishment/course/ac778ba342740d77a66b5f82f01358ee04d2a05f) on DataCamp.

 - Studied BigQuery’s architecture and structure.
 - Learned how to write and optimize SQL queries.